Whitefly: Agricultural threat

 Although several species of whitefly may cause some crop losses simply by sucking sap when they are very numerous, the major harm they do is indirect.
 Firstly, like many other sap-sucking Hemiptera, they secrete large amounts of honeydew that support unsightly or harmful infestations of sooty mold.
+Recent studies suggest that insecticides can also be excreted through the honeydew leading to unintended effects.
 Secondly, they inject saliva that may harm the plant more than either the mechanical damage of feeding or the growth of the fungi.
 However, by far their major importance as crop pests is their transmission of diseases of plants.

 Although there are a great many species of whiteflies, and the family is notorious for devastating transmission of crop viruses, the actual proportion of whiteflies which are responsible is very low.
 The most prominent disease vectors among the Aleyrodidae are a species complex in the genus Bemisia.
 Bemisia tabaci and B. argentifolii transmit African cassava mosaic, bean golden mosaic, bean dwarf mosaic, bean calico mosaic, tomato yellow leaf curl, tomato mottle, and other Begomoviruses, in the family Geminiviridae.
 The worldwide spread of emerging biotypes, such as B. tabaci biotype B, also known as, 'B. argentifolii', and a new biotype Q, continue to cause severe crop losses which are expected to increase, demanding matching increases in pesticide use on many crops (tomatoes, beans, cassava, cotton, cucurbits, potatoes, sweet potatoes).
 Efforts to develop environmentally friendly integrated pest management systems, with the goal of reducing insecticide use, aim to re-establish the ecological equilibrium of predators, parasitoids, and microbial controls that were once in place.
 New crop varieties are also being developed with increased tolerance to whiteflies, and to the plant diseases carried by them.
 A major problem is that whiteflies and the viruses they carry can infect many host plants, including agricultural crops, palms, and weeds.
 These problems are complicated by difficulties in classifying and detecting new whitefly biotypes and begomoviruses.
 Proper diagnosis of plant diseases depends on using sophisticated molecular techniques to detect and characterize the viruses and whiteflies which are present in a crop.
 A team of researchers, extension agents and growers working together are needed to follow disease development, using dynamic modeling, to understand the incidence of disease spread.

 In 1997, tomato yellow leaf-curl begomovirus was discovered in Florida, USA.
 This is the worst viral disease transmitted by the whitefly, Bemisia argentifolii.
 The whitefly has also been shown to transmit almost 60 other viral plant diseases.

+In the Philppines in 2023 flower plantations in Naga, Camarines Sur were infested by whiteflies.
+Eggplant crops in Baler, Aurora were also affected.
+In 2024, the locos Norte City Agriculture Office discovered cauliflower Aleyrodidae infestation in Laoag due to changing weather.